andrewathalye/djvu-nix/README.md

 KNOWN ISSUES:
--- Requires accurate PDF fonts to determine bounds correctly -- Can incorrectly deduce bounding boxes for some highly-complex scripts or formats.
+-- Requires accurate PDF fonts to determine bounds correctly -- Can occasionally miss some words in long or complex documents.
-> This is an upstream pdfalto bug, reported [here](https://github.com/kermitt2/pdfalto/issues/192)
+> This is an upstream pdfalto bug, reported [here](https://github.com/kermitt2/pdfalto/issues/192) -- Does not manually generate a new outline, djvudigital may truncate chapter names